-This post is a follow up to the one on free tools that can join videos without conversion.
+This post is a follow-up to the one on free tools that can join videos without conversion.
 The explanation on how this works as well as the conditions necessary for it to work are in that post.
-Should you therefore encounter any problems joining your videos as detailed below refer to it.
+Should you therefore encounter any problems joining your videos as detailed below, please refer to it.

 1. Get and install Avidemux from the homepage.
-It’s available for multiple platforms however for the steps below I’ll be using the Windows version.
+It’s available on multiple platforms, however for the steps below I’ll be using the Windows version.

 2. Drag and drop your first video into the Avidemux window then give it time to index the video.

 3. Next, drag and drop the remaining videos in the order you wish to join them or go to

 File > Append and select the file to join.

 - For DVD VOB parts in the same folder, Avidemux will prompt you to load the additional parts after dragging the first video.
 Accept the prompt if you wish to join the entire video in that DVD folder, otherwise reject and add the parts that you need individually.

 - For DVDs that have title, root and/or chapter menus, make sure not to add their VOB parts.
 Only load the parts that have the actual video.